 Lower Merion and Narberth Pollinator Pathway

-The Conservancy is working with the Narberth Area Garden Club, the Friends of West Mill Creek Park, the Penn Valley Civic Association, and individual residents to bring the Pollinator Pathway to our area.
+The Conservancy is working with the Narberth Area Garden Club, the Friends of West Mill Creek Park, the Penn Valley Civic Association, the Penn Wynne Pollinators and individual gardeners to bring the Pollinator Pathway to our area.
 The Pathway is a nation-wide effort to expand wildlife habitat and reduce pesticide use.
 We hope to create a network connecting existing habitat with new gardens, thinking beyond the arbitrary restrictions of property lines.

 To join the pathway, simply grow plants indigenous to our region – also known as native plants – and eliminate pesticide use.
 Large swaths of our unbuilt landscape are planted with turf grass and shallow-rooted, non-native ornamentals, which provide minimal value to wildlife.
 Worse yet, many non-native plants require fertilizers and pesticides to grow.
 These chemicals pollute our ground and our water, putting our health at risk.
 Replacing turf grass and non-native ornamentals with native plants instantly creates habitat and eliminates the need for chemicals.
 Be sure to avoid mosquito treatments too, as they will kill many of the pollinators your native plants attract.